 What do both parties agree to do?

 You: You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
 You’ll give us everything we need to complete the project as and when and in the format we need it.
 You’ll review our work, provide feedback and approval in a timely manner too.
 Deadlines work two ways, so you’ll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 Me: We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
 We’ll endeavour to meet every deadline that’s set and on top of that we’ll maintain the confidentiality of everything you give us.

 We create look-and-feel designs, and flexible web layouts that adapt to the capabilities of many devices and screen sizes.
 We create designs reiteratively and design static visuals for both Brand Identity and Web Design.
-We create mood boards to indicate a look-and-feel direction (colour, texture and typography.)
+We create mood boards to indicate a look-and-feel direction (colour, texture, typography & layout).
 We call that ‘Creative Direction’.
 Our mood boards are an internal process which drives the design route for your project.
 Whilst we don’t present your mood board to you before we start designing, we do include photography of your mood board where appropriate and where design time allows.